Prairie Women's Health Centre of Excellence

 The Differential Impact of Health Care Privatization on Women in Alberta

-C. M. Scott, T. Horne & W. E. Thurston
+C. M. Scott, T. Horne and W. E. Thurston

 The Ethical and Human Rights Implications of Prenatal Technologies: The Need for Federal Leadership and Regulation

-Y. Peters, K. Lawson
+Y. Peters and K. Lawson

 Including Gender In Health Planning - A Guide For Regional Health Authorities